ajitagupta/frontend-engineering-lab/README.md

 * Consuming REST APIs
 * Structuring multi-page applications
 * Building responsive user interfaces
-* Testing components and basic end-to-end user flows
+* Testing components and complete user journeys

 The objective is to master the frontend fundamentals before moving on to advanced topics such as authentication, state management libraries,